The MOT test is a thorough check of the main safety components in your car.

 All the electrics in your car will be checked to ensure there is no damaged wiring and the battery is not flat.

 All of your lights - front, rear, reversing, high beams - will be tested to ensure the bulbs work and that they are clean and visible.

 The car’s body will be inspected to ensure that the car is free from corrosion or damage, and that there are no sharp edges that are likely to cause an injury.

 The system itself is checked as well as the emissions it releases.
-The exhaust will be checked for leaks, to ensure it is secure and complete, and your catalytic converter hasn’t been stolen - which seems silly, but has been happening recently!
+The exhaust will be checked for leaks, and the mechanic will make sure that it is secure and complete.

 As the main function of your car horn is to alert other drivers of potential dangers or issues, it is essential that the horn is loud, clear, and fully operational.